MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ![Reports in My Workspace](./media/mobile-reports-in-the-mobile-apps/reports-my-workspace.png)

-There are two icons for reports in Power BI mobile apps:
+There are two icons for reports in the Power BI mobile apps:

 * ![Report icon](./media/mobile-reports-in-the-mobile-apps/report-default-icon.png) indicates a report that will be presented in landscape orientation in the app and will look the same as it looks in the browser.